 Myanmar Kyat Currency Conversions

-These conversions are correct as of August 2020.
-Assuming nothing drastic happens, these should give you a good idea what your money is worth in Myanmar!
+These conversions are correct as of January 2022.
+Assuming nothing drastic happens, these should give you a good idea of what your money is worth in Myanmar!

 How Much Does a Trip to Myanmar Cost?

 400-1,300K (30 cents – $1USD) per dish